dandclark/json-css-module-notes/README.md

 ### [CSS modules vs `<link>` elements in shadow roots](https://dandclark.github.io/json-css-module-notes/demo2/index.html)
 [https://dandclark.github.io/json-css-module-notes/demo2/index.html](https://dandclark.github.io/json-css-module-notes/demo2/index.html)

-(There is no general CSS modules browser support as of this writing; that part of the demo was developed on a custom Chromium build).
+(There is no general CSS modules browser support as of this writing; that part of the demo was created and tested using a custom Chromium build).

 This demo compares two similar custom elements written as a JavaScript module, each of which loads its styles from a separate `styles.css` file.
 The first custom element applies its styles by adding the styles via a `<link rel="stylesheet">` in the custom element shadow root.
 The second loads its styles via a CSS module.